Vansh-Rajput/DevTinder/README.md

 - we can also provide more then 1 handlers (req,res,next)=>{} in the method, but use res.send() in one of them only else it will error no matter what,
 - to switch to next handler, use next() method...

+- req is not just a normal variable — it's a special object created by Express for each incoming request, and Express passes it along the middleware chain. useful in passing information from middleware to app. api's..

 - req.query --> req.query is an object that contains query parameters sent in the URL after a ?